All about Metaplastic Breast Cancer

 Triple negative breast tumors are slightly harder to treat

 Recent studies suggest that women with triple-negative breast cancer have higher rates of recurrence and higher mortality rates than those without.
 In addition, triple negative breast cancers are much more likely to experience recurrence during the first 3 years following therapy.

-Triple negative metaplastic breast carcinomas tend to have a higher-than-expected prognosis.
+Triple negative metaplastic breast carcinomas tend to have a higher-than-expected prognosis

-Recent studies have shown, contrary to a generally accepted view, that a non-triple-negative metaplastic breast carcinoma actually has a poorer prognosis when compared with the triple-negative metaplastic breast carcinoma.
+Recent studies have shown, contrary to a generally accepted view, that a non-triple-negative metaplastic breast carcinoma actually has a poorer prognosis in comparison with the triple-negative metaplastic breast carcinoma.

 Metaplastic breast cancers may have a carcinosarcoma-like aspect

 If the metaplastic breast carcinoma tends to have a carcinosarcoma-like differentiation, the treatment and prognosis may be different.

 Sarcomas tend to have different metastatic pathways than carcinoma, and chemotherapy will tend to be oriented towards the sarcomatous component

 The overall 5-year survival rate for breast carcinosarcoma is estimated at around 40%, and most likely influenced by:-

 - type and grade of the mesenchymal component in particular.